By Karen A. Soukiasian

 The Profile Test

-Before doing anything, it may be a good idea to have your vet give your paunchy pooch a once over, to make sure there are no medical issues causing the weight gain.
-If no medical reasons are found; they may suggest a change in his or her nutritional regimen, such as a higher fiber, lower fat diet.
+Before doing anything, it may be a good idea to have your vet give your paunchy pooch a once over, to make sure no medical issues are causing the weight gain.
+If there’s no medical reason; they may suggest a change in his or her nutritional regimen, such as a higher fiber, lower fat diet.

-Sometimes smaller servings, more often, help your dog stay on their normal diet, yet feel less hungry over the course of the day.
+Sometimes smaller servings, more often, help your dog stay on their healthy diet, yet feel less hungry throughout the day.
 Divide up their daily ration to an extra serving or two a day.
 Being less hungry between feedings, they won’t even notice you’ve cut back a bit!

 Set aside a fistful of kibbles from their daily food allowance, and use those as treats.